c-ato/tpam-stuff/Year 2/Problems/Assessed/Answers/MVA sheet 2.md

 $$I=\int ^{2}_{0}  \, dz \int ^{2-z}_{0}  \, dy \int ^{2-z-y}_{0} z^{3} \, dx =\int ^{2}_{0}  \, dz \int ^{2-z}_{0}  \, dy (2-z-y)z^{3}=\int ^{2}_{0}  \, dz \left( 2-z-\frac{(2-z)^{2}}{2} \right)$$
 $$=4-2-2+2-\frac{2}{3}=\frac{4}{3}$$
 4.
+(a) Express the integral as repeated integrals using Cartesian coordinates.
+$$$$
+(b) Express the integral as repeated integrals using cylindrical coordinates.
+(c) Express the integral as repeated integrals using spherical coordinates.
+(d) Calculate the triple integral using one of the three coordinate systems.
+(f) Using the result of (d), or otherwise, calculate the following integral